dvl/python-internet-sabotage/README.rst

 Python package to simulate internet failures for testing purposes.

 This fork fix error in original repository.
+The library is working at 100%.

 Installation
 ------------